sahil177795/Sahil_60146411552/README.md

 ## 🎯 Professional Summary

-Results-driven Senior IT Infrastructure Engineer with **6+ years of progressive experience** delivering enterprise-scale infrastructure solutions across security, automation, and cloud platforms.
+Results-driven IT System and Security professional with **6+ years of progressive experience** delivering enterprise-scale infrastructure and security solutions.
+Currently serving as Assistant Manager at Instapay, leading IT systems and security initiatives.
 Recognized for **exceptional adaptability** and ability to **rapidly acquire and apply emerging technologies**.
-Demonstrated expertise in transforming traditional infrastructure environments through strategic automation and cloud adoption initiatives.
+Demonstrated expertise in infrastructure management, security operations, and automation across multiple organizations.

 **Core Competencies:**
 - 🚀 **Rapid Technology Adoption** - Proven ability to quickly master new platforms, tools, and methodologies across diverse technology stacks